stephenweigand/newcomputer/README.md

 Depending on your version of Windows it may already be installed.
 If not it can be installed via the Microsoft Store.
-Type "Microsoft Store" in the search bar, to opent he Microsoft Store app on your computer and then search for "Windows Terminal".
+Type "Microsoft Store" in the search bar, to open the Microsoft Store app on your computer and then search for "Windows Terminal".

 ## Install Scoop